 ) PRIMARY KEY (id);

-Because label and property names must be stored as lowercase values, we recommend that you do either of the following:
+Because label and property names must be stored as lowercase values, do either of the following:

 - Create check constraints in the schema.